 Once the ganache has cooled completely it is time to decorate the top.
 I began with three large strawberries, and placed them in the center.

-I then stacked and arranged the raspberries and blackberries to my liking.
+Then, I stacked and arranged the raspberries and blackberries to my liking.
 I also let some of the berries fall for decorative purposes.

-I love that these berries are not only pleasing to the eye, but SO delicious!
+The berries are not only pleasing to the eye, but SO delicious!
 I could (and have) eaten an entire bowl by myself!

 Slice and serve!
 This cheesecake is very rich.
 I served 10 people with this one little 6 inch cheesecake and everyone had enough.